-Due to the input of my in-laws I had a survey completed on a property in South Ruislip prior to retaining conveyancers.
-I have been informed that there is a flying freehold aspect to the property.
-Our surveyor has said that some lenders will not grant a mortgage on a flying freehold property.
+Due to the encouragement of my in-laws I had a survey completed on a property in South Ruislip ahead of retaining lawyers.
+I have been advised that there is a flying freehold element to the house.
+My surveyor advised that some banks may not give a loan on this type of property.

 It depends who your proposed lender is.
-HSBC has different instructions from Halifax.
-Should you wish to telephone us we can check with the appropriate mortgage company.
-If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in South Ruislip.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in South Ruislip to see if the conveyancing will be more expensive.
+Lloyds has different instructions from Halifax.
+If you e-mail us we can check via the appropriate lender.
+If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in South Ruislip.
+Conveyancing will be smoother if you use a solicitor in South Ruislip especially if they are accustomed to such properties in South Ruislip.

 I have been pointed in your direction by a few selling agents in South Ruislip to locate a property lawyer on your site.
 Is there a financial upside for Estate Agents to promote your lawyers rather than alternative conveyancing organisations?

 We refuse to make any financial incentive for sending work our way.
 We found it would be just too difficult to pay a commission because members of the public would think, ‘How come the agent getting a kickback?
 Why am I not receiving any benefit too?’
 So we decided to step away from that.